Baodeptraii/CTF_Writeup/picoCTF2025/Cookie Monster Secret Recipe.md

 Web browsers often have tools that can help you inspect various aspects of a webpage, including things you can't see directly.

 After login into the website, it said something about "cookie" so i check my cookie after login and i found the text look like decrypt message.
-`%3D` and the end equal to `=` which really look like Base64.
+There are two `%3D` at the end which equal to `==` in ASCII which really look like Base64.
 Using Base64 decode to get the flag.
 Peace!